-Friday Letter Superintendent's Bulletin Date of Publication: September 12, 2008 Name: Marcella Franczkowski Title: Coordinator, Office of Sp pecial Education Supervisor: Patricia A. Lawton, Actin ng Associate Superintendent Nature of Communi (check all that apply) cation:  Informationa 🖂 Action requir

-SPECIAL EDUCATION COMMUNITY FORUMS

-Five community forums have been scheduled to allow the stakeholders of Baltimore County to provide input into the approved Baltimore County Public Schools' (BCPS) Special Education Staffing Plan for 2008-2009.
-This information will be used to refine/revise the current staffing plan in preparation for drafting the Baltimore County Public Schools' (BCPS) Special Education Staffing Plan for 2009-2010.
-These meetings will also serve as a forum for parents/stakeholders to share input on other special education topics.
+☐ Friday Letter ☐ Superintendent's Bulletin Date of Publication: September 12, 2008 Name: Marcella Franczkowski Title: Coordinator, Office of Special Education Supervisor: Patricia A. Lawton, Acting Associate Superintendent Nature of Communic (check all that apply) ation: Informational Action required Professional development opportunity SPECIAL EDUCAT TION COMMUNITY FORUMS into the approved Balt .
+This information will be County Public Schools has have been scheduled to allow the stakeholders of Baltimore County to provide input imore County Public Schools' (BCPS) Special Education Staffing Plan for 2008-2009.
+Doe used to refine/revise the current staffing plan in preparation for drafting the Baltimore (BCPS) Special Education Staffing Plan for 2009-2010.
+These meetings will also brents/stakeholders to share input on other special education topics. d to publicize these meetings in school newsletters, to distribute the attached flyer to st convenience, and to post the flyer in their building.
+Questions regarding th is information should be directed to: Name: Phone Number Marcella Franczkowski, Coordinator, Office of Special Education x3660 Attachments, if any wi ll be sent via: Approved for inclusion n by:Date: (Signature of Division Head) Date Submitted: Time Submitted:

-Professional development opportunity

-All principals are asked to publicize these meetings in school newsletters, to distribute the attached flyer to students at their earliest convenience, and to post the flyer in their building.

-Questions regarding this information should be directed to:

-Name: Marcella Franczkowski, Coordinator, Office of Special Education Phone Number: x3660 Attachments, if any will be s ent via:  e-mail 🗌 interoffice (check one) Approved for inclusion by: Date: (Signature of Division Head) Date Submitted: Time Submitted:

-Appendix B